-Will you read The Red Lotus, a novel about a pandemic, released in a pandemic?
+Will you read a book about a pandemic, released in a pandemic?

 I once went to a conference where a panel got into a very heated discussion about whether it was better to read books similar to the season — or opposite the season.